Common Cruise Questions

 - What are transfers?

 Transfers are the mode of transportation provided between an airport and a cruise pier.
 These can be set up ahead of time, usually for a small fee, although some provide you with complimentary transfers if you book the air and sea packages.

 - What are air and sea packages?

 Air and sea packages are when you book your flight and your cruise at the same time.
 The biggest advantage to this is that you can book everything at once and you can add extra protection in case you have a flight delay or cancellation.
+Therefore it is a stress-free possibility to travel to your cruise ship.
 Transfers may also be included in air and sea packages.